Cyclone Nargis: India

 India, one of the few countries which maintains close relations with Myanmar, launched Operation Sahayata under which two Indian Navy ships and two Indian Air Force (IAF) aircraft supplied the first international relief material to the cyclone-hit country.
 The two aircraft carried 4 tonnes of relief supplies each while the Indian Navy transported more than 100 tonnes of relief material.
 On 8 May, the IAF dispatched its third air consignment carrying over 32 tonnes of relief material including tents, blankets and medicines.
 India planned to send more aid to Burma.
 In a separate development, Burma denied Indian search and rescue teams and media access to critical cyclone-hit areas.
 India released a statement saying it had requested Burma to accept international aid especially that from the United States, to which Burma agreed.
 According to various reports, Indian authorities had warned Burma about the danger that Cyclone Nargis posed 48 hours before it hit the country's coast.
 As of 16 May 2008, India's offer to send a team of 50 medical personnel to set up two independent mini-hospitals in the Irrawaddy delta was accepted by the Burmese government.
 An aircraft carrying the team of doctors was being prepared at Delhi's Palam Air Force Base.

 Italy

-Italy provided €465,000 (about $732,282) worth of aid in the form of 30 tons of emergency relief equipment, such as stretchers, generators, and water purifiers in a flight organised by the World Food Program (WFP).
+Italy provided €465,000 (about $732,282) worth of aid in the form of 30 tons of emergency relief equipment, such as stretchers, generators, and water purifiers in a flight organised by the World Food Programme (WFP).
 The flight arrived in Yangon on 8 May.
 This was the first aid flight from a Western nation, preceded only by aid from Thailand.

 In addition to this aid, the Italian government provided €500,000 through the WFP and €500,000 through funding to relief agencies through the UN.
 An additional €123,000 was provided through the Red Cross, as well as €300,000 worth of further financing for emergency equipment.